lijax/gsoc/README.md

 gsoc
 ====

-code and documentation for gsoc
+code and documentation for GSOC(Google Summer of Code)